9 fall boots that are perfect for office and home

 Nisolo Dari Commuter Boot

 Nisolo—makers of ethically produced and sourced leather footwear—gave these boots the name Commuter for a reason.
-A 2.5-inch heel is complemented by a shock-absorbing, memory foam insole and grippy rubber heel caps.
+A 2.5-inch heel is complemented by a shock-absorbing, memory-foam insole and grippy rubber heel caps.
 Plus, that soft, smooth leather is designed to be water-resistant and look even better with wear.

 Marion Parke Delila Mid-Calf Boot

 Three-plus-inch heels probably have no place on a list of comfortable, wear-them-all-day boots.
-But these were designed by former foot surgeon.
-Marion Parke’s namesake brand offers heels designed with medical-grade material insoles that curve and cushion to your foot with wear.
+But these were designed by a former foot surgeon.
+Marion Parke’s namesake brand offers heels designed with medical-grade material insoles that cushion and curve to your foot with wear.

-LOQ Lazaro Boots
+LoQ Lazaro Boots

-Enter epically cool status with LOQ’s casually stylish Lazaro boots.
-The L.A.-based brand created a simple but distinctive design, featuring ultra chunky block heels, square toes, and thick, statement making metal zippers.
+Enter epically cool status with LoQ’s casually stylish Lazaro boots.
+The Los Angeles-based brand created a simple but distinctive design, featuring ultra-chunky block heels, square toes, and thick, statement-making metal zippers.

 Mansur Gavriel Cosy Boot

-Mansur Garvriel is known for its smart, structured leather handbags—the brand’s signature Bucket Bag celebrates its 10-year anniversary this year—but its footwear isn’t to be slept on either.
+Mansur Gavriel is known for its smart, structured leather handbags—the brand’s signature Bucket Bag celebrates its 10-year anniversary this year—but its footwear isn’t to be slept on either.
 The Cosy shares elements of a certain plush shearling-lined, round-toed boot but is much, much more stylish.

 Season Three Ultralight Hiking Boots

 The founders of Season Three set out to create snow-ready boots that you won’t want to kick off the minute you get inside.
-The result is a pair of lightweight, breathable hikers that have the comfort and support of sneakers and the security of waterproofing elements that can survive winter slush.
+The result is a pair of lightweight, breathable hikers that offer the comfort and support of sneakers and the security of waterproofing elements that can survive winter slush.

 Everlane Italian Leather Chelsea Boot

-Chelsea boots are a dime a dozen, but Everlane’s gum sole slip-ons offer the right level of quirk while keeping the classic, slimline shape.
-Elastic panels allow you to slip them on and off with ease—while also keeping the shoe snug and supportive around your ankle during a full day on your feet.
+Chelsea boots are a dime a dozen, but Everlane’s gum-sole slip-ons offer the right level of quirk while keeping the classic, slimline shape.
+Elastic panels allow you to slip them on and off with ease while also keeping the shoe snug and supportive around your ankle during a full day on your feet.